swatibhalla05/SDA-project-1-airlines-delay/README.md

 # Managerial Implications:

-Risk Mitigation Strategies:
+1.Risk Mitigation Strategies:

 Focus on addressing key delay causes, particularly weather and operational issues.

 Predictive models can help mitigate high-risk periods.

-Targeted Improvements:
+2.Targeted Improvements:

 Operational enhancements at high-delay airports can reduce overall delays.

 Adoption of best practices from top-performing airlines.

-Data-Driven Decision Making:
+3.Data-Driven Decision Making:

 Integrating insights from delay causes and patterns into decision-making.

 Enhanced scheduling and resource allocation based on delay trends.

 This dashboard provides a comprehensive understanding of flight delay factors, enabling stakeholders to design data-backed strategies for minimizing delays and optimizing operational efficiency.